-Cyclophosphamide: High Dose for SCT(Generic Name)
+Cyclophosphamide: High Dose for Stem Cell Transplant (Generic Name)

 Other Names: Cytoxan®, Neosar®

-About this Drug
+About This Drug

 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to seven days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
-Transfusions of blood products may be required.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Decreased appetite
+- Decreased appetite (decreased hunger)

 - Blurred vision

-- Diarrhea that may last for several days
+- Loose bowel movements (diarrhea) that may last for a few days

 Possible Side Effects (Less Common)